georgedimitriadis/t_sne_bhcuda/README.md

 ###Use
 Read the example in the bhtsne_cuda script on how to call t_sne.
 A very extensive documentation for the t-sne specific parameters can also be found in the sklearn.manifold.TSNE package.

-Not t-sne related parameters are the gpu_mem and seed.
+Not t-sne related parameters are the gpu_mem, the seed and verbose.
 The gpu_mem needs to be set between 0 and 1 and will control the percentage of GPU memory (from the amount available) each GPU cycle will use.
 If the number of distances calculated needs more than available*gpu_mem bytes then the computation is split in cycles that fit into that memory.
 0 means no GPU is used (the code defaults to the original barnes hat algorithm on the CPU).
 The seed is the number of samples from the total data samples that will actually go through t-sne.
 It needs to be between 0 and Nsamples.
 0 (or Nsamples) means just run all the samples normally through t-sne.
 Any other number X means the remaining N-X samples are placed on the t-sne space through a process described in point 3 above.
+Verbose will both define the amount of feedback t-sne will produce and (if set > 2) will save all intermediate iterations of t-sne in seperate files (good for making movies of the t-sne process).

 If you want to use t-sne on spikes as detected by the spikedetect part of the phy module then check out the t_sne_spikes script.
 The result of this operation is a 2 x Nspikes array that will be saved in the same directory that the .kwik file you provided to the function is in.
 The phy module will be able to detect this array (saved in .npy format) and display in its GUI the results of the t-sne operation superimposing clustering information if it exists.